mdickinson/refcycle/docs/source/guide/snapshot.rst

 almost all its time waiting, and that top frame is the current frame of the worker thread.
 It refers to the ``wait`` method of the :py:class:`threading.Condition` object used by the jobs queue.
-The ``f_back`` edge refers to the calling frame, in this case the :py:meth:`Queue.Queue.get` method call, whose ``f_back`` refers in turn to our ``worker`` function.
+The ``f_back`` edge refers to the calling frame, in this case the :py:meth:`queue.Queue.get` method call, whose ``f_back`` refers in turn to our ``worker`` function.